-Rather than needing to employ a handful of around-the-clock customer support and sales reps, or restricting both of these resources to “regular working hours”, you simply setup your chatbot to carry both the customer support conversations through from start to finish, learning from each response it gets and reacting accordingly.
+Rather than needing to employ a handful of around-the-clock customer support and sales reps and then training them to use call center software, or restricting both of these resources to “regular working hours”, you simply setup your chatbot to carry both the customer support conversations through from start to finish, learning from each response it gets and reacting accordingly.

 Let’s look at a quick scenario:

 If I’m doing some work at 2 am and run into a problem with a tool I’m working with, rather than needing to sit around for hours until someone can hop on the phone with me, I can just send a message through a chat bot which can use natural language processing to identify potential problems I’m facing.
 Here’s a run down from the Folks at Drift highlighting how they make this happen using EXISTING Help Resources: